-Jassar and his family were able to secure a safe home after years of witnessing war in Syria. © ULUSLARARASI INSANI YARDIMLAŞMA DERNEĞI, World Vision's partner.
-KEEPING OUR PROMISE FOR THE CHILDREN AND FAMILIES OF SYRIA AND THE REGION World Vision policy brief ahead of the seventh Brussels Conference on supporting the future of Syria and the region June 2023 I. BRUSSELS VII: ADDRESSING A 12-YEAR CRISIS THAT IS FAR FROM ENDING
+World Vision policy brief ahead of the seventh Brussels Conference on supporting the future of Syria and the region

+June 2023

+I. BRUSSELS VII: ADDRESSING A 12-YEAR CRISIS THAT IS FAR FROM ENDING

-As the Syria crisis marks its 12th year,1 the European Union (EU) will host the 7th Brussels Conference on Supporting the Future of Syria and the Region in June 2023.2 It represents the main international pledging event for the Syrian crisis, and aims at renewing the political, humanitarian, and financial commitments of the international community towards the Syrian people, Syria's neighbours and the communities most affected by the protracted conflict.3 In parallel, the annual gathering serves as a platform for dialogue with Civil Society Organizations (CSOs) and Nongovernmental Organizations (NGOs) working in Syria and neighbouring host countries, as key drivers of change.4 The overarching objective of the Brussels Conference is to mobilise support for a comprehensive political solution to the conflict in line with the UN Security Council (UNSC) resolution 2254, which endorses a road map for peace in Syria.5 However, in reality, a solution to the Syria crisis remains elusive today, with a population largely divided across internal and external borders as a result of more than 12 years of recurring violence and displacement.6 Syria continues to be the world's largest displacement crisis with more 13 million people having either fled the country or been displaced within its borders since 2011.7 While durable or long-term solutions for refugees and internally displaced persons (IDP) have been discussed during several editions of the Brussels Conference,8 and highlighted as a priority by both local and international actors,9 they have been slow to materialize over the years.10 This sentiment has been echoed time and time again in the co-chairs outcome statements, affirming that conditions inside Syria have yet to be conducive for the promotion of safe, voluntary and dignified returns.11 In parallel, CSOs have remarked that possibilities for resettlement and complementary pathways continue to shrink.12 This year, it remains critical for the international community to follow up with concrete commitments that would ease the suffering of Syrian families and children, while also stepping up support for long-term solutions that would allow them to thrive beyond this protracted crisis.
+As the Syria crisis marks its 12th year, the European Union (EU) will host the 7th Brussels Conference on Supporting the Future of Syria and the Region in June 2023.
+It represents the main international pledging event for the Syrian crisis, and aims at renewing the political, humanitarian, and financial commitments of the international community towards the Syrian people, Syria's neighbours and the communities most affected by the protracted conflict.
+In parallel, the annual gathering serves as a platform for dialogue with Civil Society Organizations (CSOs) and Nongovernmental Organizations (NGOs) working in Syria and neighbouring host countries, as key drivers of change.4 The overarching objective of the Brussels Conference is to mobilise support for a comprehensive political solution to the conflict in line with the UN Security Council (UNSC) resolution 2254, which endorses a road map for peace in Syria.
+However, in reality, a solution to the Syria crisis remains elusive today, with a population largely divided across internal and external borders as a result of more than 12 years of recurring violence and displacement.

+Syria continues to be the world's largest displacement crisis with more 13 million people having either fled the country or been displaced within its borders since 2011.

+While durable or long-term solutions for refugees and internally displaced persons (IDP) have been discussed during several editions of the Brussels Conference, and highlighted as a priority by both local and international actors, they have been slow to materialize over the years.
+This sentiment has been echoed time and time again in the co-chairs outcome statements, affirming that conditions inside Syria have yet to be conducive for the promotion of safe, voluntary and dignified returns.
+In parallel, CSOs have remarked that possibilities for resettlement and complementary pathways continue to shrink.
+This year, it remains critical for the international community to follow up with concrete commitments that would ease the suffering of Syrian families and children, while also stepping up support for long-term solutions that would allow them to thrive beyond this protracted crisis.

 Brussels Conference funding trends: